backjonas/scalable/part1-bitly/bitly_3/README.md

-# Bitly clone v2
+# Bitly clone v3
-Simple bitly clone written with React, Fastify and Postgresql
+Simple bitly clone written with React, Flask and Postgresql

 A main page is found at `/`